 Now, remove the bootable media from the working computer and connect it to the crashed system.
 Turn it on and keep pressing the BIOS key (F2/F8/F10/DEL) during its startup.
 The BIOS key would vary from one model to another.

-When the BIOS settings are opened, navigate to the “Boot” section and change the priority of the source.
-That is, place the connected USB to the first place.
+When the BIOS settings are opened, navigate to the "Boot" section and change the priority of the source.
+That is, place the connected USB in the first place.

 Step 3: Perform disk recovery

 Afterward, restart the system when the BIOS settings are changed.
 This time, the system will load the application from the connected bootable media.
 Now, you can easily restore disk data by following a simple click-through process.